reznikmm/protobuf/docs/generated_code.md

 ```

 #### Partial support for mutual dependent messages.
-With such representation we can't have mutual dependent message declarations,
+With such representation, we can't have mutual dependent message declarations,
 because this is not allowed in Ada.
 But if the field is repeated then all
 works fine, because a vector type breaks circular dependency.
-To give at least a minimum support for such case the compiler tries to
+To give at least a minimum support for such case, the compiler tries to
 break a circle by replacing a singular message field with a repeated one.
 User should ensure that the vector contains the required number of elements
 (exactly one for a `required` field and zero-or-one for an `optional` field).

 ### Repeated Fields of Predefined Types
-For repeated fields of predefined types the compiler uses the corresponding
+For repeated fields of predefined types, the compiler uses the corresponding
 vector type from a package instantiation provided by the support library,
 like this: